pixelperfectat/magento2-module-discount-exclusion/README.md

 ### The Flow

+1. **Module State Check**: Plugin checks if module is enabled for the current store view via admin configuration.
-1. **Plugin Interception**: When Magento processes a sales rule for a quote item, `ValidatorPlugin::aroundProcess()` intercepts the call.
+2. **Plugin Interception**: When Magento processes a sales rule for a quote item, `ValidatorPlugin::aroundProcess()` intercepts the call.
-2. **Product Extraction**: The plugin identifies the actual product (handling configurable products by examining children).
+3. **Product Extraction**: The plugin identifies the actual product (handling configurable products by examining children).
-3. **Guard Evaluation**: Strategy Eligibility Guards run first to determine if exclusion logic should even be considered.
+4. **Guard Evaluation**: Strategy Eligibility Guards run first to determine if exclusion logic should even be considered.
-4. **Strategy Evaluation**: If guards allow, Discount Exclusion Strategies check if the product already has a discount.
+5. **Strategy Evaluation**: If guards allow, Discount Exclusion Strategies check if the product already has a discount.
-5. **Decision**: If excluded, the plugin returns without calling `$proceed()`, blocking the discount.
+6. **Decision**: If excluded, the plugin returns without calling `$proceed()`, blocking the discount.
 Otherwise, it calls `$proceed()` to allow normal discount processing.
-6. **User Feedback**: When a product is excluded, a message is displayed (with deduplication to avoid spam).
+7. **User Feedback**: When a product is excluded, a message is displayed (with deduplication to avoid spam).

 ## Core Components